ydahal1/ydahal1/jokes.md

-A Sandwich walks into a bar, the bartender says “Sorry, we don’t serve food here”
+Why did the kid throw the clock out the window?
+He wanted to see time fly!

 [
-Tue Nov 18 00:28:37 UTC 2025
+Wed Nov 19 00:29:17 UTC 2025
  ]